SamStha07/frontend-coding-challenge/README.md

 ## Add .env file

-Need to add .env file as shown in sample environment variables in .env.production
+Need to add .env file as shown in sample environment variables in .env.test

 ## After successfully installing on your local machine